-Odem Editoy 1.5.D.
+Odem-Edroy I.S.D.

 Student Name: Grade: Date:

 Number of Absences:

 Attendance Goal:

 Consequences and Duration:

-Student Signature: Date:
+Student Signature: Dat te:

-Parent Signature: Date:
+Parent Signature: Dat te:

-Administrator: Date:
+Administrator: Dat te:

-Attendance for Credit or Final Grade (Kindergarten Through Grade 12)
+Attendance for Credit or Final Grade (Kindergarten-Grade 12)

-To receive credit or a final grade in a class, a student must attend at least 90 percent of the days the class is offered.
+Choose the following option if the district does not use the principal's plan and instead relies on the attendance committee for all attendance-related issues: To receive credit or a final grade in a class, a student must attend at least 90 percent of the days the class is offered.
 A student who attends fewer than 90 percent of the days the class is offered will be referred to the attendance review committee to determine whether there are extenuating circumstances for the absences and how the student can regain credit or a final grade lost because of absences.
 [See policy FEC.]